jtopjian/openstack-workshop/03-nova.md

 ### Server Configuration

 To begin, you will need to create a bridge interface.
-Copy the following into a file called `bridge.sh`:
+We can do this directly by using `tee`:

-    cat <<EOF >/etc/network/interfaces
+    cat <<EOF | sudo tee /etc/network/interfaces
     auto lo
     iface lo inet loopback